jjmonester/cucumber/README.md

-🥒 Cucumber Bot
+🥒 Dill Bot
 ===============
 Pickle is dead.
 Turnip was on the horizon.
-But Cucumber is here, fresh, crunchy and entirely un-pickled.
+But Dill is here, fresh, aromatic and entirely separate from the veggies.
 No dev knowledge and entirely bug ridden (probably) this vibe coding experiment is an attempt to fill the void Pickle left in our world.

-Cucumber Bot is a Slack application designed to manage on-call rotations, daily hand-offs, and other scheduled team tasks with ease.
+Dill Bot is a Slack application designed to manage on-call rotations, daily hand-offs, and other scheduled team tasks with ease.
 It provides a simple, interactive interface within Slack to create, manage, and automate user queues.

 ## Features